quickapps/docs/eng/developers/modules.md

 The Un/Installation Process
 ===========================

-The following, describes some of tasks performed automatically by QuickApps CMS during the un/instalaltion process, as well as some tasks that modules should consider during these process.
+The following, describes some of the tasks automatically performed by QuickApps CMS during the un/instalaltion process, as well as some tasks that modules should consider during these process.